aikude/facecheck/README.md

 Todo: Further clean up the code, and make the application smarter over time, hopefully eventually making this part of a robust, high-accuracy system for password-free ID and authentication.

+Needs a clarifai API key in server.js to work